A new computation of pairing probabilities in several multiple-curve models: Introduction

 \end{lemma}

-Consequently, if some random chordal (scaling limit) curves $\gamma_1, \ldots, \gamma_N$ in $\bbH$ have known descriptions as local multiple SLEs both as such ($\sfP$ and $\calZ$) and conditionally on any pairing $\alpha$ ($\sfP_\alpha$ and $\calZ_\alpha$), then the pairing probabilities $p_\alpha$ can be solved from the linear coefficients of $\calZ_\alpha$ in $\calZ$, provided that the $\calZ_\alpha$'s are linearly independent.
-We apply this method to compute the pairing probabilities in the Ising model, the multiple harmonic explorer, and the level lines of the Gaussian free field.
-While this method poses no restriction on the value of $\kappa$, in all three examples, the identification of the $\alpha$-conditional limit is deduced from the theory of the so-called global multiple SLEs~\cite{PW, BPW}, an argument specific for $\kappa \leq 4$.
+Consequently, if some random chordal (scaling limit) curves $\gamma_1, \ldots, \gamma_N$ in $\bbH$ have known descriptions as local multiple SLEs both as such ($\sfP$ and $\calZ$) and conditionally on any of the $C_N$ pairings (which correspond to the indices $\alpha$; $\sfP_\alpha$ and $\calZ_\alpha$), then the pairing probabilities $p_\alpha$ can be solved from the linear coefficients of the $\calZ_\alpha$:s in $\calZ$ (provided that the $\calZ_\alpha$:s are linearly independent).
+This argument is not specific for any $\kappa$ or any underlying lattice model, but the model's connection to SLEs naturally needs to be established; we explicate the necessary inputs in Section~\ref{subsec:Ising pairing probas}.
+We then apply this strategy to compute the pairing probabilities in the Ising model, the multiple harmonic explorer, and the level lines of the Gaussian free field.
+(In all three examples, the identification of the $\alpha$-conditional law $\sfP_\alpha$ is deduced from the theory of the so-called global multiple SLEs~\cite{PW, BPW}, an argument specific for $\kappa \leq 4$.)
 Whenever solvable by this method, the pairing probabilities $p_\alpha$ become ratios of multiple SLE partition functions.
-This has interesting interpretations in terms of Conformal field theory (e.g.,~\cite{Peltola-towards_a_CFT_for_SLEs}) which we however suppress in this short note.
+This has interesting interpretations in terms of Conformal field theory (see, e.g.,~\cite{Peltola-towards_a_CFT_for_SLEs}) which we however suppress in this short note.